ShakedTayouri/gene-edit-distance/README.md

  ## Usage and Configurations
 As part of our algorithm we use the [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) framework.
-To run BLAST there are several parameters and paths you need to configure.
+After installing BLAST, several parameters and paths must be properly configured.
 These are our core configurations and the only way to change them will be in the [config.ini](config.ini) file.

 ```python
 [blast_paths]